 For information about all need based and non-need based financial assistance available to international students at LJMU, please visit our fees and finance section.

 Information on the following is provided on separate webpages.
-Should you require further clarification, please contact Student Administration.
+Should you require further clarification, please contact Registry Services.

 - Terms and conditions of the Title IV Higher Education Act Loans